 - the work of the responsible officer;

-- the work of the external auditor;
+- · the work of the external auditor;

 - the work of the executive managers within the MAT who have responsibility for the development and maintenance of the internal control framework.

-GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022 gen Coven
+GOVERNANCE STATEMENT (CONTINUED)

 The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Trustees Resource Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.